OTRF/Blog-Website/docs/_posts/2021-06-22-ossem_generation_xpath_queries.md

 ![](assets/images/blog/ossem_creating_xpath_queries/2021-06-22_07_metadata_dictionary.png)

 - Create XML files for each ATT&CK data source.
-Indeed, the name of each XML file will be the ATTCK data source name.
+Indeed, the name of each XML file will be the ATTCK data source mapped on each relationship.

 ```PowerShell
 foreach ($ds in $allMappings.Keys){